 As part of the Strategic Medical Re-Supply Program in Macedonia Project HOPE volunteer doctors, nurses and other health professionals are now providing training to local health care professionals in the areas of pediatrics, cardiology and hospital administration.

-Vlatko Uzevski joined Project HOPE in 2008 as Program Manager of our Strategic Medical Resupply Program, which helps several countries in Central/Eastern Europe and Africa with donated medicines and medical supplies.
+Program Manager for HOPE's Strategic Medical Resupply Program, which helps several countries in Central/Eastern Europe and Africa with donated medicines and medical supplies.

 Get news from the field and updates on how your donations are being put to work.